Breaking News Staff Highlights Your Steward Benefits Local Action Contact Links NTEU Chapter 247 Home

 NTEU members…At this incredible, frightening, fascinating time in our nation’s history, this is the time for us to ask: What is our country all about?

-When our fighting forces are out there—out there—in a far off land, taking a stand for freedom—our freedom, or another people’s freedom—it is our unshaken determination, our code, our faith, that we leave no one behind.
+When our fighting forces are out there, in a far off land, taking a stand for freedom—our freedom, or another people’s freedom—it is our unshaken determination that we leave no one behind.

 In our workplaces, the duty falls upon us—NTEU—to protect freedom and dignity, and to leave no one behind.